brianroysar/DH110/ASSIGNMENT07/README.md

 ![Wireflow](./images/final_wireflow.png)

 ## Cognitive Walkthrough
 During class, I was able to conduct a cognitive walkthrough to examine the usability of the application.
+First, I presented them with the prototype and asked them what they though the app was about.
+One classmate correctly guessed that the app was intended for navigation, but another thought that the app was to track carbon emissions.
+Then, they interacted with the prototype, exploring the flow of the two features that are implemented, while commenting and providing feedback on their user experience.
+The results of the walkthrough can be seen in the table below

 <table>
   <tr>